 Capital gains and Social Security would remain as well, with no anticipated changes.

-The Estate and Death tax exemption would be doubled to $11 million, and then be phased out in 6 years.
+First, the Estate and Death tax exemption would be doubled to $11 million, and then be phased out in 6 years.
 The Alternative Minimum Tax would be eliminated.

-The corporate tax rate would be cut to 20% from 35%.
+Next, the corporate tax rate would be cut to 20% from 35%.
 The R&D tax credit would remain, and immediate write off for new equipment.
 For small businesses, the tax rate will be lowered to 25% on income for pass through like entities, but business owners will see a higher tax rate on income received as wages.

-For global & International taxes, double taxation will be removed.
+Finally, for global & International taxes, double taxation will be removed.
 A one-time repatriation tax will be lowered and applied to those returning from overseas (as well as offshore corporate funds).
 Incentives to create jobs abroad will be removed to encourage US job creation.

 Most of the big benefits affect those making $500k or more that can take advantage of the new lowered tax bracket and exemptions.
 Additionally, corporations will see monetary gain with slashed taxes; whether this will stimulate job growth is of debate.